mockery/mockery/docs/reference/phpunit_integration.rst

     the file name is updated for all your projects.)

-To integrate Mockery into PHPUnit and avoid having to call the close method and have Mockery remove itself from code coverage reports, use this in a test
+To integrate Mockery into PHPUnit and avoid having to call the close method and have Mockery remove itself from code coverage reports, have your test case extends the ``\Mockery\Adapter\Phpunit\MockeryTestCase``:
-suite:

 .. code-block:: php